-Cyber cell complaint portal is an initiative of Government of India to facilitate victims/complainants to report cyber crime complaints online.
-This online cyber crime complaint portal caters to complaints pertaining to cyber crimes only with special focus on cyber crimes against women and children.
-Crime online complaint reported on this portal are dealt by law enforcement agencies/ police based on the information available in the complaints.
-It is imperative to provide correct and accurate details while filing complaint for prompt action.
+Cyber cell complaint portal is an initiative of the Government of India to facilitate victims/complainants to report cybercrime complaints online.
+This online cyber crime complaint portal caters to complaints pertaining to cyber crimes only, with a special focus on cyber crimes against women and children.
+Crime online complaints reported on this portal are dealt with by law enforcement agencies/ police based on the information available in the complaints.
+It is imperative to provide correct and accurate details while filing a complaint for prompt action.

-As per the cyber law in India, the following types of cyber crime online complaint have been identified:
+As per the cyber law in India, the following types of cybercrime online complaints have been identified:

-Hacking: This is the most common types of cybercrime in the country.
-Hacking is when an unauthorised person breaks into another person’s computer to gain the access to his personal and sensitive information.
-With everything becoming digitalised, the chances of hacking have increased as well.
+Hacking: This is the most common type of cybercrime in the country.
+Hacking is when an unauthorized person breaks into another person’s computer to gain access to his personal and sensitive information.
+With everything becoming digitalized, the chances of hacking have increased as well.

-Cyber Bullying: When a person uses the internet or any social media network in order to harass, defame a person.
+Cyber Bullying: When a person uses the internet or any social media network in order to harass or defame a person.

-Cyber Stalking: Next to hacking, cyber stalking is also an increasing cybercrime.
-It is the crime of online harassment with majority of the cases reported against women.
+Cyber Stalking: Next to hacking, cyberstalking is also an increasing cybercrime.
+It is the crime of online harassment, with the majority of the cases reported against women.

-Online Theft: It is when the person extorts money from the victims, gains access to their sensitive information fraudulently.
+Online Theft: It is when the person extorts money from the victims and gains access to their sensitive information fraudulently.

 Child Soliciting: When a child is approached online for the purpose of making online child pornography.

-The increase in the internet usage over the last decade has resulted in increasing cyber cell complaint in India and cases of online cheating.
-It can be quite confusing for a cyber crime victim to understand the steps to register a cyber cell complaint FIR.
-In the face of an adversity, it is essential to know how to file a cyber crime complaint in India?
+The increase in internet usage over the last decade has resulted in increasing cyber cell complaints in India and cases of online cheating.
+It can be quite confusing for a cybercrime victim to understand the steps to register a cyber cell complaint FIR.
+In the face of adversity, it is essential to know how to file a cyber crime complaint in India.
 And this blog shall serve this purpose.

-Women and children have been found to be most gullible in the online world with cyber cell crimes against women and children witnessing a sharp rise over the last couple of years.
-Women are often subjected to cyber crimes such as cyber harassment, online stalking, cyber pornography, cyber defamation, matrimonial frauds and much more.
-Children are also soft targets for cyber criminals as most teenagers and adolescents manage their online presence without adult guidance.
+Women and children have been found to be most gullible in the online world, with cyber cell crimes against women and children witnessing a sharp rise over the last couple of years.
+Women are often subjected to cyber crimes such as cyber harassment, online stalking, cyber pornography, cyber defamation, matrimonial fraud, and much more.
+Children are also soft targets for cybercriminals, as most teenagers and adolescents manage their online presence without adult guidance.
 It is hard to get over the spate of deaths of innocent teenagers resulting from the online suicidal game – Blue Whale.
-In this case it is important to file cyber cell complaint.
+In this case, it is important to file cyber cell complaint.

 The informant can also go to the Commissioner or the Judicial Magistrate if the cyber complaint is not accepted by the police.
-As discussed above, some cybercrime offences fall under the purview of the IPC; therefore, an individual can file an FIR regarding cybercrime at the closest local police station.
-Regardless of the jurisdiction in which the offence was committed, the police officer is required by Section 154 of the CrPC to record the information provided regarding an offence.
+As discussed above, some cybercrime offenses fall under the purview of the IPC; therefore, an individual can file an FIR regarding cybercrime at the closest local police station.
+Regardless of the jurisdiction in which the offense was committed, the police officer is required by Section 154 of the CrPC to record the information provided regarding an offense.